sriManikanta07/Chemical-Equipment-Parameter-Visualizer/README.md

-Desktop_frontend  ------ this is the Desktop Frontend
+Desktop_frontend  ------ this is the Desktop Application Frontend

-equipment_project ----- this the common server in Django
+equipment_project ----- this the common server in Django (desktop + web versions)

-webapp  ----------------- this is reack frontend for webapp
+webapp  ----------------- this is reack frontend for web application

 Ater cloning repo for each :